-When you are feeling bad after a narcissistic relationship, not looking forward to the next day, lots of negative thoughts, lots of bad thoughts all clumped together, struggling with day to day life and your self-esteem is shot to pieces, here another method to try.
+When you are feeling bad after a narcissistic relationship, not looking forward to the next day, lots of negative thoughts, lots of bad thoughts all clumped together, struggling with day to day life and your self-esteem is shot to pieces, here is another method to try.

-It’s time to focus on what you’ve achieved each and every day no matter how small, at the end of each and every day.
+It’s time to focus on what you’ve achieved each and every day, no matter how small, at the end of each and every day.

-So on a scale, 1 to 100 where is your self-esteem at now.
-1 lowest 100 the best.
+So on a scale, 1 to 10, where is your self-esteem at now.
+1 lowest 10 the best.

 Albert Einstein’s. “ If you judge a fish on its ability to climb a tree, it’ll spend its whole life believing it’s stupid.”

-A picture you drew as a child, your first job, birth of your first child both men and women, you both became a parent that day, passing your driving test, making your bed today, brushing your teeth today.
+A picture you drew as a child, your first job, birth of your first child, both men and women, you both became a parent that day, passing your driving test, making your bed today, brushing your teeth today.

-Any and all achievements you have a lot you sometimes you just need to search harder for them when you’ve got low self-esteem,
+Any and all achievements, you have a lot, you sometimes you just need to search harder for them when you’ve got low self-esteem,

-As for today, if you’re genuinely struggling put anything, even if it’s just going to the toilet, hey you needed to so you got up and did it.
-It’s an achievement, own it and be proud of it.
+As for today, if you’re genuinely struggling put anything, even if it’s just going to the toilet, hey, you needed to, so you got up and did it.
+It’s an achievement.
+Own it and be proud of it.
 All of them, no matter how small or how big, writing them all down for the interview.

 Then take that own it and be proud of yourself, each day add something new you do to that list, small things at first and keep building upon those, at first you will just have to tell yourself to do the simple things, if you keep going before you know it your brain will program it’s self to default, and you’ll just be doing them, praise yourself as a narcissistic relationship is hard to recover from, then when your doing the default daily things, you can work towards discovering your passions, you’ve learnt you make yourself do the small, this is an essential step if you’re not already doing them, because when you drive forward to the bigger, sometimes we slip up, sometimes we make a mistake, and sometimes we get held back, those are the times you need to remember how far you’ve come, reflect and be proud of your achievements so far, allow yourself the setback, them drive yourself forwards to try another way and go again, then keep going, until that’s programmed as default in your mind.

 You need to pay attention to how you see and talk to yourself.
-“I can not,” you need to stop that thought and tell yourself ” I can.”
+“I can not,” you need to stop that thought and tell yourself “, I can.”

-It takes time, just like over time your brain got reprogrammed with the narcissist, now you need to learn then action reprogramming it for you.
+It takes time.
+Just like over time, your brain got reprogrammed with the narcissist.
+Now you need to learn then action reprogramming it for you.